Resources for Imperial Apartments residents

 All of the flats have their own electricity meter, and these can be credit or pre-payment.
 Some are smart meters and some are traditional meters.

-The picture below shows an example of one of the meters.
+The picture below shows an example of an electricity meter.

 Tariffs